‘Overwatch’ News: Fans Dig For More Clues As Blizzard Teases April 11 Announcement

 According to the outlet, the message seems to be alluding to the popular map which is currently being improved with aesthetic alterations in the latest PTR builds of Overwatch.

-In fact, a PTR patch released last week included texture appearances that was not felt by most players as the route remained the same, something the development team led by Principal Level Designer Dave Adams confirmed.
+In fact, a PTR patch released last week included texture appearances that were not felt by most players as the route remained the same, something the development team led by Principal Level Designer Dave Adams confirmed.

 “Some aspects of the art and lighting were updated to bring it in line with the newer maps and make it easier to make updates and changes in the future.”

 On top of that, Polygon’s Overwatch news noted the presence of a rotating Tracer in 3D model can also be seen briefly in the clip.
 A flyer also appears to be referencing to the Omnic Crisis as it states a “mandatory robot registration” as well as “archive declassification” seems to be another reference.
-The latter, the outlet notes, may be about the events in “Alive,” an animated short about the Mondatta’s assassination and the subsequent fight between Tracer and Widowmaker.
+The latter, the outlet notes, may be about the events in “Alive,” an animated short about Mondatta’s assassination and the subsequent fight between Tracer and Widowmaker.

 Blizzard teasing Overwatch reveal for next week: New King’s Row event and Tracer skin https://t.co/OyhHBvvUyN pic.twitter.com/w7tlDPsgCR